 \subsection{Related Work}

-Super-resolution techniques have been extensively studied in recent years on the grounds that they break the natural limit achieved by standard compressed sensing algorithms.
-These techniques generalize the compressed sensing problem from the discrete domain to the continuous domain where the unknown points can lie anywhere in the domain.
-Therefore, they sometimes called off-grid compressed sensing.

-The recent approach for super-resolution is based on the atomic norm minimization \cite{chandrasekaran2012convex} which provides a general framework for using convex optimization to recover a set of data.
-The work shows that we can retrieve any set of frequencies, in the noiseless scenario, provided that a certain separation condition between them is satisfied.
+The recent approach for super-resolution is based on the atomic norm minimization \cite{chandrasekaran2012convex} which provides a general convex framework to recover a set of data.
+The work shows that we can retrieve a set of frequencies, in the noiseless scenario, provided that a certain separation exits between them.

-Cand\`es and Fernandez-Granda in their work \cite{candes2014towards} apply the framework in \cite{chandrasekaran2012convex} to super-resolve small number of locations in the continuous domain $[0,1]$ from low-frequency equally spaced consecutive samples.
+Cand\`es and Fernandez-Granda in \cite{candes2014towards} apply the framework in \cite{chandrasekaran2012convex} to super-resolve a number of locations in the continuous domain $[0,1]$ from equally spaced consecutive samples.
 Their work is groundbreaking, and abundant literature soon followed after for various settings.
-The result in \cite{candes2014towards} shows that we can recover, with infinite precision, the exact locations of multiple points by solving a convex total-variation (TV) norm minimization problem which is shown to be reformulated and solved via semidefinite programming (SDP).
-The theorem in \cite{candes2014towards} guarantees this exact recovery provided that the distances between the points satisfy a minimum separation condition which is later improved (tighten) by the work in \cite{fernandez2016super}.
-Related convex frameworks have been developed to recover unknown frequencies from noisy models \cite{candes2013super} and to address positive sources \cite{morgenshtern2016super}.

-On the other hand, the work in \cite{tang2013compressed} studies the problem of super-resolving a set of frequencies in the continuous domain $[0,1]$ from a randomly selected set of samples upon applying the atomic norm framework.
-The work concludes that by using $O\left(s \log s \log n\right)$ randomly selected samples, where $s$ refers to the number of unknown frequencies and $n$ to the total number of the observed samples, that exact recovery of the frequencies is assured with very high probability provided that they are well-separated.
-This work is extended later in \cite{li2016off} for off-grid line spectrum denoising and estimation from multiple spectacularly-sparse signals.
+The result in \cite{candes2014towards} shows that we can recover, with infinite precision, the exact locations of multiple points by solving a convex total-variation (TV) norm minimization problem, which can be reformulated and solved via semidefinite programming (SDP).
+The work guarantees this exact recovery provided that a minimum separation between the points is satisfied.
+Related convex framework has been developed to recover unknown frequencies from noisy models in \cite{candes2013super}.
+On the other hand, the work in \cite{tang2013compressed} studies super-resolving a set of frequencies in $[0,1]$ from a randomly selected set of samples using the atomic norm.
+The work concludes that by randomly selecting a subset of the observed samples, that exact recovery of the frequencies is assured with high probability provided that they are well-separated.
+This work is extended in \cite{li2016off} for off-grid line spectrum denoising and estimation from multiple spectacularly-sparse signals.